FACxBeamery/tech-test-tom/README.md

 # tech-test-tom

 This is my repository for the 'Tech Test' from indorse.io.
 This README will contain a brief overview of the web application, a link to its site, and instructions for running and testing it locally.

+## Tech Stack

+The app uses Node.js with an Express server on the back-end, and the front-end is written in React.
+Rather than prop drilling, I make use of the `useContext()` React hook to control the state.

+The app calls the `jobs.github.com` API, which does not require any authentication.

 ## Installation instructions
 To install the app, please clone the reposity with `git clone` followed by the repository's URL.